- Last Updated: February 3, 2017

 - Compared to implantation of a deep brain stimulation device, focused ultrasound is a single procedure, and does not require subsequent procedures to replace batteries.
 It also does not involve the collateral damage to healthy tissue or the risk of blood clots and infections associated with implanting a foreign body.

-In addition to lesioning, pre-clinical studies suggest focused ultrasound may be able to reversibly open the blood-brain barrier to improve the delivery of drugs like dopamine, gene therapy or even stem cells to targeted areas of the brain.
+In addition to lesioning, pre-clinical studies suggest focused ultrasound may be able to reversibly open the blood-brain barrier (BBB) to improve the delivery of drugs, gene therapy or even stem cells to targeted areas of the brain.

 This trial has completed enrollment for patients with tremor-dominant Parkinson’s (thalamotomy) disease.